A traditional village boasting a fascinating history and beautiful beaches.

 Things To Do

-Make your holidays to Chania extra special by booking one of our wonderful excursions, we have a range of excursions that have been selected to cater for everyone's interests.
-Some of our most popular excursions are:-
+Make your holidays to Chania extra special by booking one of our wonderful excursions, which have been selected to cater for everyone's interests.
+Here are some of our most popular excursions:

 Spinalonga: This one is for the sailors and sun lovers amongst you.
 Interested?
-The come along with us to the haunting island of Spinalonga, an old Leper Colony!
+Then come along with us to the haunting island of Spinalonga, an old Leper Colony!

 Unknown Crete: Travel through unspoilt villages where donkeys still travel the roads.
-Visit a local winery and see how wine is made with the chance to sample and buy.
+Visit a local winery to see how the wine is made, with the opportunity to sample and buy.

-Cretan Night: If you love food, drink and dancing, then you will love this night out.
-As you enter the venue, the Cretan lifestyle takes over as the evening is given to plenty of eating, drinking and merry making as only the Greeks know how.
+Cretan Night: If you love food, drink and dancing, then you'll love this night out.
+As you enter the venue, the Cretan atmosphere takes hold as the evening continues with eating, drinking and merrymaking as only the Greeks know how.

-Jeep Safari: Travel off the beaten track through traditional mountain villages - a real chance to see a taste of real Greece.
+Jeep Safari: Travel off the beaten track through traditional mountain villages - your chance to get a taste of the real Greece.

 Beach Party: Join your Olympic Reps on your very own sandy beach for an afternoon of partying in the sun!
-An hour and half free bar will get you in the mood to join in some wild and wicket games.
+An hour and a half free bar will get you in the mood to join in the games.

 Things To See

 Samaria Gorges: Crete has the longest gorge in Europe and second in the world to the Grand Canyon.
-You get to it by a ferry and you stop on your way at a village called Lutra, only accessible by boat.
+You get to it by a ferry with a stop en route at a village called Lutra, only accessible by boat.
 The gorge cuts through the White Mountains.
 Apart from its beauty, the gorge is teeming with wildlife and there are incredible wildflowers during spring.

 Knossos Palace: This palace, in a beautiful site just 5 kms southeast of Heraklion, is the most magnificent and evocative of Crete's Minoan sites.
 Admission is around 6 Euros, 4 Euros students with official ID and people of 65 or over.
 Apr to mid-Oct, open daily 8am-8pm.
 Mid-Oct to Mar, open from Mon-Fri 8am-5pm; Sat-Sun 8:30am-3pm.

-The Archaeological Museum in Heraklion: It is famous for its huge Minoan collection.
+The Archaeological Museum in Heraklion: Famous for its huge Minoan collection.
 Opening times: April to mid-October: Tuesday to Sunday 8am-8 pm / Monday 12.30-8 pm.
 Mid - October to March: closes daily at 5 pm.
 Around 10 Euros for adults and 6 Euros for students with official ID and people of 65 and over.

-Chania Area: Stroll through the streets of the old town that is an intact neighbourhood of the original Venetian buildings.
-The fortifications date from the 13th century.
+Chania Area: Stroll through the streets of the old town with original Venetian buildings and fortifications dating from the 13th century.
 There is an archaeological and a naval museum, as well as the Historical Archives of Crete.
-Its picturesque Venetian Harbour is also well worth to visit.
+The picturesque Venetian Harbour is well worth to visit.

 Spinalonga Island: Made famous as the setting of the film 'who pays the ferryman?'
 Thousands of visitors come here every year to see the ruins of the Venetian Fortress and Leper colony.
-You take a boat ride over and you are given plenty of time to explore the island.
+Take a boat ride over and enjoy plenty of time to explore the island.
 It is a great place to enjoy a barbecue of real Greek food and have a swim in the beautiful water before heading back.
 A very relaxing day out.